11notes/docker-volume-rsync/README.md

 Since inotifyd is used to watch a directory and all files within, the sender container will spawn an inotifyd for each subfolder (recursive).
 If you have 200 subfolders, this will result in 200 inotifyd processes running in the sender!
 This image is not meant to sync thousands of files, there are better solutions for this which don’t work in *realtime*.
 Realtime file sync is very **expensive** in terms of CPU cycles and network bandwidth.
 Use with **care**!

-If you need to synchronize multiple volumes, use this image multiple times.
+If you need to synchronize multiple volumes, simply use /rsync as your base path and mount as many volumes as you want.
+To sync to multiple endpoints (1:n) use multiple senders with the same volumes.

 # VOLUMES
 * **/rsync** - Directory of the volume that will be synced.
 Simply attach your volume to this path on both receiver and sender